Salable/node-sdk/docs/versioned_docs/version-3.0.0/subscriptions/remove-seats.md

 # Remove Subscription Seats

-Remove seats from a subscription
+Remove seats from a Subscription.
+Seats can only be removed if they have been unassigned.
+To unassign the seats use the [update many](../licenses/update-many.md) method of the SDK and set the `granteeId` of each seat to `null`.

 ## Code Sample